dflowscans/DFllowManga/README.md

 # DFlowMangaCMS
 A custom MangaCMS built on NET.ASP MVC and Razor pages.

+## ⚠️ Warning:
+- Uploading actual image files as chapter pages does **NOT** work.<br>

+Please don't make any issues about that.<br>
+I plan to add it in the somewhat near future.

 #### Note: Only this README will be updated.
 The others you see in this repo will NOT be updated.

 # 🌍 Environment Configuration Guide